 Source: Sunday Times Supplement -

-"The progression of students to third-level study from all 730 secondary schools in the Republic of Ireland was examined.
-Data was collected from 32 third-level institutions under Freedom of Information legislation.
+"The progression of students to third-level study from all 721 secondary schools in the Republic of Ireland was examined.
+Data was collected from 30 third-level institutions in the republic and two in Northerrn Ireland partly under Freedom of Information legislation.
 This data mainly originated in the State Examination Commission and Central Applications Office.
 Third-level institutions do not stand over its accuracy when used to compile league tables.
-Data on admissions to Northern Irish, English, Scottish and Welsh universities and equivalent institutions came from UCAS.
+Data was also collected from Northern Irish universities on admissions from Leaving Certificate students.

 In most instances, the data records the school where a candidate sat the Leaving Certificate on their first attempt.
-A small number of third-level institutions supplied data for both repeat and first-attempt students.
-Some excluded schools of fewer than three entrants.
+A small number of third-level institutions supplied data for both repeat and first-attempt students. .
 In these instances to reduce the distortion we examined the numbers repeating at each school and made other statistical adjustments.
 We excluded all external candidates.
 We also exclude several institutions which specialise in repeat exams.
 This adjustment means that in some cases those progressing to university and third-level is overstated.

 Rank: For schools where % at university is the same, % at thrid-level is used to determine their rank in the Parent Power league table.

-% at university The number of students from the school, divided by three, who registered in the academic years 2008-09, 2009-10 and 2010-11 with one of the seven universities in the Republic of Ireland, mainstream state run teacher training colleges , the Royal College of Surgeons in Ireland (RCSI), National College of Art & Design (NCAD), or Universities in Northern Ireland, England, Scotland or Wales. for an undergraduate degree-level, full-time course.
-The number of students who sat the Leaving Certificate – adjusted for repeat students — in that school in June 2008 is then divided into this to calculate the percentage for 2008/09.
-The same method is used to calculate the percentages for 2009/10 and 2010/11.
+% at university: The number of students from the school, divided by three, who registered in the academic years 2011-12, 2012-13 and 2013-14 with one of the seven universities in the Republic of Ireland, mainstream state run teacher training colleges , the Royal College of Surgeons in Ireland (RCSI), National College of Art & Design (NCAD), or Universities in Northern Ireland for an undergraduate degree-level, full-time course.
+The number of students who sat the Leaving Certificate – adjusted for repeat students — in that school in June 2011 is then divided into this to calculate the percentage for 2011/12.
+The same method is used to calculate the percentages for 2012/13 and 2013/14.
 Source Leaving Cert Sits - State Examinations Commission, Athlone.

-(a)one of the nine universities in the island of Ireland, mainstream state run teacher training colleges , RCSI and NCAD or Universities in England, Scotland or Wales for an undegraduate degree level full time course.;
+(a)one of the nine universities in the island of Ireland, mainstream state run teacher training colleges , RCSI and NCAD or Universities in Northern Ireland for an undegraduate degree level full time course.;